Table Of Contents

 For non-spousal beneficiaries or contracts with multiple beneficiaries, an annuity contract is often paid out as a death benefit following death.

-The exact death benefit can vary, but it may take the form of the remaining contract value or of the total premium paid into the contract minus any prior withdrawals.
+The exact death benefit can vary, but it may be the remaining contract value or the total premium paid into the contract minus any prior withdrawals.

 Depending on the contract, death benefits can be paid out as a lump sum or as a set series of payments.